konaraddi/learnpython/documents/curriculum.md

 * Nesting functions

 #### `010_file_io.py`
-*
+* Students learn how to read from a file
+UNFINISHED

-### Misc
+### Ideas
-Perhaps show students something, then do something with them, and then give them a practice exercise or two.
+Show students something, then do something with them, and then give them a practice exercise or two.
+Hangman in CLI
+Expand upon text-based story or survival game